NZPocketGuide.com© NZPocketGuide.com

 About 30 km (18 mi) north of Rotorua, between Lake Rotoiti and Lake Rotoehu, the Hinehopu or Hongi’s Track follows the steps of chief warrior Hongi Hika.

-That’s it for our guide to backpacking Rotorua, but not the end of our Rotorua advice!
+That’s it for our backpacking guide to Rotorua on a budget, but not the end of our Rotorua advice!
 Check out these other guides that might not necessarily fall under the “backpacker” category, but are still pretty useful:

-Finally, plan the rest of your travels around the North Island in the North Island Budget & Backpacking Itinerary: Two Weeks and North Island Budget & Backpacking Itinerary: One Week.
+Finally, check out even more money-saving tips in The Budget & Backpacking to New Zealand, as well as how to plan the rest of your travels around the North Island in the North Island Budget & Backpacking Itinerary: 2 Weeks and North Island Budget & Backpacking Itinerary: 1 Week.

 Was this article useful?